alejlatorre/alejlatorre/README.md

 ### Welcome!
-- Data & Analytics Engineer (actually a problem solver)
+- Data & Analytics Engineer
 - Continuously learning about Data Science, Data Engineering and Software Development
-- Able to collaborate in multiple projects
+- Able to collaborate in projects
 - Reach me at alej669@gmail.com
 <!--
 **alejlatorre/alejlatorre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.